JohnnyMarnell/tasks-ts/README.md

 - pnpm is ok choice ya? i like the space opt
 - no semi colons ok?
 - `tsx` seems modern fast choice?
-- handle the default for a new Task is incomplete (complete == false), currently using OR pipe in controller, redundant since database scheme effectively defines the default. but how to balance code looking weird(er)?
+- handle the default for a new Task is incomplete (complete == false), currently using OR pipe in controller / entity, redundant since database scheme effectively defines the default. but how to balance code looking weird(er)?
 - docker-compose api container improvement?
 - ✅ docker-compose container for typescript, close enough
 - ✅ tsconfig via extending a base